milessabin/spray-json-shapeless/README.md

 __ensime-mode__

-Download the latest ENSIME distribution from the github [downloads page](http://github.com/downloads/aemoncannon/ensime/). and unpack the ENSIME distribution into a directory of your choosing.
+Download the latest ENSIME distribution from the github [downloads page](http://github.com/downloads/aemoncannon/ensime/).
+Unpack the ENSIME distribution into a directory of your choosing.

 Add the following lines to your .emacs file:
     (require 'scala-mode)